jnozzi/cocoadev.com/markdown/AirTunesRendezvous.md

 ----

 When publishing a Bonjour service with the above details iTunes connects to the given port (5000 by default).
-The General/RemoteAudioOutputProtocol is used for communication.
+The RemoteAudioOutputProtocol is used for communication.
 If your TXT records are corrupt you will end up with  this message:

 *The remote Speaker "..." is not compatible with this version of iTunes.*